Tran-Duong-Anh-Tai/TDEDO-public/README.md

 I am gratefully thankful to all the supports provided by Okinawa Institute of Science and Technology Graduate School (OIST), Okinawa, Japan.
 I would like to thank to Thomás Fogarty, Thomas Busch for inspiring discussion and unlimited guidance over the area of ultra-cold quantum gases.

 # The program uses the external libraries:
 1. Sidje, R. B. (1998).
 Expokit: A software package for computing matrix exponentials.
 ACM Transactions on Mathematical Software (TOMS), 24(1), 130-156.
-Available at https://www.maths.uq.edu.au/expokit/
+The code is distributed at https://www.maths.uq.edu.au/expokit/

 2. Zuxin Jin, davidson.m (https://www.mathworks.com/matlabcentral/fileexchange/71201-davidson), MATLAB Central File Exchange.